On the wheel

 Six lenses on a single sample — a color identifier that goes far beyond a hex code.
 Each one a different way of asking what is this color, really?

-See your color's place in the spectrum, its sector name, and its complement — the color sitting exactly opposite.
+See your color's place on the color wheel, its sector name, and its complement — the color sitting exactly opposite.

 From near-ultraviolet violet to deep red, every hue has a nanometer.
 We mark yours on the visible spectrum.

-Preview your color as someone with deuteranopia, protanopia, or tritanopia sees it.
+A colorblind preview: see your color the way someone with deuteranopia, protanopia, or tritanopia does.
 Design for everyone.

-Match against thousands of named colors — Pantone, Farrow & Ball, classic web — ranked by perceptual ΔE distance.
+Match against a curated library of thousands of named colors, with the nearest ranked by perceptual ΔE distance.

 One poetic line that captures the feeling of a color — "the green of moss that has waited out three winters."